Reducing plastic & other waste

 GOAL: Double post-consumer recycled (PCR) plastic in packaging by 2030 (+50% by 2025)

 The rise of companies making plastic commitments and resulting demand for PCR is straining the PCR supply chain.
 In response, we’re engaging in multi-stakeholder partnerships to increase the availability and improve the quality of recycled plastic material required to produce recyclable packaging.
-The solutions we seek will do more than help us meet our IGNITE goal; they will also help the industry as a whole achieve a sustainable, circular system for packaging.
+The solutions we seek will do more than help us meet our IGNITE goal; they will also help the industry as a whole achieve a more sustainable, circular system for packaging.

 Our participation in the U.S. Plastics Pact is one way we plan to collaborate across the value chain to drive solutions that address systemic challenges in the U.S. recycling infrastructure.